logscl/nicobot-persistence-foalts/README.md

 Run `docker-compose up -d api` and wait 1 or 2 seconds until the project boots up.
 It should be accessible in a browser using `http://localhost:3001`.
 If this port is already used, change it in `docker-compose.yml`, i.e. `"8080:3001"`

-Should you execute any FoalTS command, you can use this format: `docker-compose run --rm api foal <insert command>`.
+If you need to execute any FoalTS/npm command, you can use this format: `docker-compose run --rm api foal <insert command>`.

 ## How to build and run